Eurovision Song Contest 1967: Participants

+Despite being a popular winning song for the United Kingdom, singer Sandie Shaw intensely disliked the composition, though her attitude towards the song somewhat mellowed in later years, even releasing a new version in 2007.

 The entry from Luxembourg, "L'amour est bleu", sung by Vicky Leandros, came in fourth; nonetheless, it went on to become one of the biggest hits of the 1967 contest, and a year later would be a big instrumental hit for French musician, Paul Mauriat, under the English title, "Love Is Blue".
 Portugal was represented by Eduardo Nascimento, who was the first black male singer in the history of the contest.
-After winning the Sanremo Music Festival 1967, Italian participant Claudio Villa was due to perform the song "Non pensare a me", but the song was disqualified due to being commercially released too early, and was replaced with "Non andare più lontano".
+After winning the Sanremo Music Festival 1967, Italian participant Claudio Villa was due to perform the song "Non pensare a me", but it was disqualified due to being commercially released before the deadline set by the EBU, and was replaced with "Non andare più lontano".